SecUSo/privacy-friendly-ruler/README.md

 ## Privacy Friendly Ruler

-Privacy Friendly Ruler turns the device screen into a ruler for quick measurments on the go.
-The unit of the ruler can be set to inch or centimeters.
+Privacy Friendly Ruler turns the phone screen into a ruler for quick measurments on the go.

 This app is optimized regarding the user's privacy.
-It doesn't use any tracking mechanisms, neither it displays any advertisement.
+It doesn't use any tracking mechanisms, neither it displays any advertisement.<br />
+Please be aware that Privacy Friendly Ruler is not a profesionally calibrated measuring device.
+This App can be manualy calibrated which may minimize the error.
+However, depending on the device there still can be rounding errors.

 ## Motivation

-Privacy Friendly Ruler belongs to the Privacy Friendly Apps group and has been developed to provide a privacy friendly measuring application.
+Privacy Friendly Ruler belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly measuring application.

 ## Download and more Information